top of page

 of the human intellect would have distinguished the self-aware ape from the other life forms.
 When this moment of self-awareness occurred, the first ape-turned-human would have realized that all other life forms were below him or her and more animal-like in nature.

 At that point, mankind had "suddenly appeared" among God's creatures (Creationism), while also being physically evolved (Darwinism).
-By considering this argument, both ideologies may be successfully combined without contradiction while considering the evolutionary development of the human intellect.
+In this manner, both ideologies may be successfully combined without contradiction while considering the evolutionary development of the human intellect.

 Was God Necessary?